orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

 Saxon/C only supports Python3.
 Cython is required to build the extension library.

 ### Python API ###

-The Saxon/C Python extension is in the directory Saxon.C.API/python-saxon

-The Python extension on the Linux and MacOS platforms can be built using the following command:

-`python3 saxon-setup.py build_ext -if`

 Please see the [Python API documentation](http://www.saxonica.com/????/saxonc.html)